IntersectMBO/plutus/doc/tutorials/plutus-tx.rst

 probably perform better.

-To use the Plutus Tx Prelude, use the ``NoImplicitPrelude`` language pragma and import :hsmod:`Language.PlutusTx.Prelude`.
+To use the Plutus Tx Prelude, use the ``NoImplicitPrelude`` language pragma and import :hsmod:`PlutusTx.Prelude`.

 Plutus Tx includes some built-in types and functions for working with primitive data (integers and bytestrings), as well as a few special functions.
 These types are also exported from the Plutus Tx Prelude.

-The :hsobj:`Language.PlutusTx.Builtins.error` built-in deserves a special mention. :hsobj:`Language.PlutusTx.Builtins.error` causes the transaction to abort when it is evaluated, which is one way to trigger a validation failure.
+The :hsobj:`PlutusTx.Builtins.error` built-in deserves a special mention. :hsobj:`PlutusTx.Builtins.error` causes the transaction to abort when it is evaluated, which is one way to trigger a validation failure.